Communications Veteran Inaugurates Tuition-free PR Academy to Groom Young Professionals - THISDAYLIVE

 Funmi Ogundare

-Speaking at the unveiling in Lagos, George-Taylor, who has worked as a publicist for over 31 years, explained that the academy was borne out of her desire to give back to the sector that shaped her career and to close the knowledge gap for newcomers in the field.
+Speaking at the unveiling in Lagos, George-Taylor, who has worked as a publicist for over 31 years, explained the academy was born out of her desire to give back to the sector that shaped her career and to close the knowledge gap for newcomers in the field.

 Participants, she noted, will undergo six weeks of intensive training on Saturdays, covering crisis management, storytelling, Artificial Intelligence, and other emerging trends in communications.

-George-Taylor explained that the initiative will run in phases; a physical session in Lagos, a virtual programme in the first quarter of next year to accommodate participants across Nigeria and beyond, and a hybrid session by mid-2026.
+George-Taylor explained that the initiative will run in phases; a physical session in Lagos, a virtual program in the first quarter of next year to accommodate participants across Nigeria and beyond, and a hybrid session by mid-2026

-She added that top performers from each cohort will be offered opportunities within SKOT Communications, while those with two to three years of experience can benefit from specialised masterclasses under the Elevate platform, a paid programme.
+She added that top performers from each cohort will be offered opportunities within SKOT Communications, while those with two to three years of experience can benefit from specialised masterclasses under the Elevate Platform, a paid program.

-She called on organisations to nominate young colleagues for the programme and announced that the Academy’s new training facility in Lagos is also available for external rentals.
+She called on organisations to nominate young colleagues for the program and announced that the Academy’s new training facility in Lagos is also available for external rentals.

 In her remarks, the Chairperson of Public Relations Consultants Association of Nigeria (PRCAN), Dr. Nkechi Ali-Balogun, described the launch of the academy as a groundbreaking step for the communications industry.